Caye Caulker is one of the most laid back places I have ever been. There are no cars, great snorkling and diving, plus a wonderful island vibe.

 Transportation on Caye Caulker

-Because there are no cars on Caye Caulker the main form of transportation will be your own two feet.
+There are no cars on Caye Caulker so the main form of transportation will be walking or biking.
 I suggest renting a bicycle if your hotel or hostel doesn’t provide them.
-We had bikes and found this to be the perfect way to get around.

 The island is made for leisurely strolling.
 You rarely need to go anywhere in a hurry!
 We found that we loved the lack of cars and the slow pace of the island.